bakaburg1/chtllm_paper/manuscript/results.md

 explicit reasoning instructions, whereas reasoning models performed best with the concise **cold** prompt (84.3% vs 83.8% for a *free* prompt).
-But the largest performance gap was between reasoning models and classics, independent of prompt modality.
+But the largest performance gap was between reasoning models and classics, independent of prompt strategy.

 ## Parsability of responses and consistency